JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8024 days**.

-And here is a just a random fact -  **Only two people signed the Declaration of Independence on July 4th, JohnHancock and Charles Thomson.
-Most of the rest signed on August 2, butthe last signature wasn't added until 5 years later.**.
+And here is a just a random fact -  **The windiest place in the world is Mount Washington, New Hampshire, USA.
+The highest wind was on April 12, 1934 when it reached 231 mph.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)